markazerdd/katacoda-scenarios-1/service-level-objectives/step6.md

 error rate = 1 - (good behavior during time period/total behavior during time period)

 In an ideal world, your SLOs would always experience a burn rate of 1; meaning you're always spending your error budget fully without overspending it.
-Mathemetically a burn rate of 1 is equal to your error budget in fractional form: 1 - SLO Target (e.g the SLO we just created has an ideal error rate of 1 - 0.99 = 0.01).
+Mathematically a burn rate of 1 is equal to your error budget in fractional form: 1 - SLO Target (e.g the SLO we just created has an ideal error rate of 1 - 0.99 = 0.01).

 However, in real life issues will pop up that cause your burn rate to increase suddenly until the issue is resolved.
 The purpose of a burn rate alert is to detect these increases and notify you about them so you can resolve the issue and bring the burn rate back down again.